kennethlove/django-shapeshifter/README.md

-# django-multiform
+# django-shapeshifter

-A common problem in Django is how to have a view, especially a class-based view that can display and process multiple forms at once. `django-multiform` aims to make this problem much more trivial.
+A common problem in Django is how to have a view, especially a class-based view that can display and process multiple forms at once. `django-shapeshifter` aims to make this problem much more trivial.

-Right now, `django-multiform` can handle any (well, theoretically) number of forms in a single view.
+Right now, `django-shapeshifter` can handle any (well, theoretically) number of forms in a single view.
 A view class is provided for multiple standard forms or model forms.
 To mix and match these form types, you'll need to do a little extra work.
 Here's how to use the package:

 ## Installation

-`$ pip install django-multiform`
+`$ pip install django-shapeshifter`

-You should not need to add `multiform` to your `INSTALLED_APPS`.
+You should not need to add `shapeshifter` to your `INSTALLED_APPS`.

 ## Usage

-You use `django-mulitform` just like you use Django's built-in class-based views.
+You use `django-shapeshifter` just like you use Django's built-in class-based views.
 You should be able to use the provided views with any mixins you're already using in your project, too, like `LoginRequired`.